The Benefits of Aloe Vera

 It’s time for us to get real at work—at least a little bit.
 While keeping things professional is paramount, it’s important to recognize that everyone has their own struggles and personal demands, especially now.
 “The reality of working from home is it’s not all sunshine and rainbows all the time,” Farrer said, even in normal times.
 Being yourself and being open “is how you create a sense of culture in a remote team.”
 (In fact, Chang said, a number of studies show that being allowed to be your authentic self at work may lead to higher performance and engagement while feeling inauthentic at work can lead to burnout).

-In other words, your coworkers are your coworkers, but we’re all human.
 “It’s essential to care about people, genuinely.
 Ask them how they are doing, let them be people, not just colleagues or clients,” Chabin said.
-“As we’ve seen with this global pandemic, we all have families, pets, children… it’s okay to have candid conversations.”
+“We all have families, pets, children… it’s okay to have candid conversations.”
 And if you’re a freelancer or solo business owner, it may be helpful to find people in your field to reach out to for that same sort of support.

 If you’re not ready to open up or your company’s culture doesn’t allow for it, acts of kindness can go a long way virtually.
 Whether that’s shouting out someone’s success with a client, or recognizing a birthday or work milestone, Chabin suggested, these simple acts still go a long way toward building trust.
-Extend those kindnesses to yourself—this is an incredibly difficult time for everyone (even remote work experts, Farrer said, were struggling at the beginning of the pandemic).
-If self-care has slipped as the months have gone on, recommit to claiming those extra hours you spent commuting as personal time, Chabin emphasized, whether that’s reading a book, working out, going for a walk, chatting with family or trying out a 15-step skincare routine
+Extend those kindnesses to yourself—this is an incredibly difficult time for everyone (even remote work experts.
+If self-care has slipped as the months have gone on, recommit to claiming those extra hours you spent commuting as personal time, Chabin emphasized, whether that’s reading a book, working out, going for a walk, chatting with family or trying out a 15-step skincare routine.

 If you’re struggling with remote life or feeling burnout creep in, above all, it’s important to remember: “This is not working remotely,” Farrer said, “this is trying to maintain economic and business continuity during a global crisis.”